jgallagher/go-libpq/README.md

 message")` is sufficient.
 LISTEN is a different beast.
 This driver allows for support for LISTEN completely within the database/sql API, but some care must be taken to avoid undetectable (by the go runtime) deadlock.
-Specifically, to start listening on a channel, issue a Query against an open database:
+Specifically, to start listening on a channel, issue a LISTEN Query(), and then call Next()/Scan() on the returned sql.Rows to wait for notifications:

 	// assuming "db" was returned from sql.Open(...) notifications, err := db.Query("LISTEN mychan")